Cadillac Seville: Origin of the name

-The name of "Cadillac's first small car" was selected over a revival of LaSalle or the GM design staff's preference, LaScala, primarily because, as noted by GM Marketing Director Gordon Horsburgh, "It had no negatives."
-The initial suggestion was "Leland" in honor of one of the make's founders but it was rejected because most buyers wouldn't understand the reference and Henry Leland had also founded rival Lincoln.
+The name of "Cadillac's first small car" was selected over a revival of LaSalle or the GM design staff's preference, LaScala, primarily because, according to GM marketing director Gordon Horsburgh, "It had no negatives."
+The initial suggestion was "Leland", after Cadillac co-founder Henry M. Leland, but it was rejected because most buyers wouldn't understand the reference, and Leland had also co-founded Cadillac's rival company Lincoln.